Shopping at or Having A Garage Sale

 I also like to search through boxes by emptying them in front of me or into a box next to me.
 I always put them back when I am finished looking.

 How Much Should You Pay at a Yard Sale

 Let's talk about pricing.
 If there are no marked prices, this is where you can make great deals.
 Do not ask the price, ask instead, "Will you take a quarter for this?"
 Another technique for clothes is asking if you can fill a bag for say $5.
 When there are not prices marked on items, you tend to get better deals.
 Bargain prices are also prevalent if you are arriving at the end of the sale.
-People are really ready to just get rid of most items so that is the best time to get a deal.
+People are ready to just get rid of "their junk" so that is the best time to get a deal.

 Where there are prices marked, don't be afraid to ask for a lower price.
 This may not work at 8:00 am, but even a few hours later, bartering the price down usually works, especially if it's a one-day sale.
 Be reasonable, if the item is marked $20, ask for half and many times you will be met halfway at $15.
 That's 25% off the original marked price!
 In all fairness, if I think the price is very fair and just, I go ahead and pay the asking price.
 This is especially true when it's something you REALLY want, don't haggle then lose a treasure!